-- Commercial Venture Creation, ECON 327 (001), Social Venture Creation, PLCY 326, Scientific Venture Creation, ECON 327 (002), Sports Venture Creation EXSS 328, or Artistic Venture Creation ECON 327 (003) — examines the concepts and tools needed to pursue various ventures.
+- Commercial Venture Creation, ECON 327 (001), Social Venture Creation, PLCY 326, Scientific Venture Creation, ECON 327 (002), Sports Venture Creation EXSS 328, or Artistic Venture Creation ECON 327 (003), or Public Health Venture Creation — examines the concepts and tools needed to pursue various ventures.
 The courses take students through the process of creating a detailed plan for a proposed venture.
 This course is only offered during the spring semester.

 - Capstone Course in Entrepreneurship, ECON 393 (formerly 328) — provides an opportunity for reflection on lessons learned from the entrepreneurship courses and internship experience.
 This course is designed to be taken after the required internship.

 - Elective — one elective from a list of approved courses.

 - Internship in Entrepreneurship — provides a direct, supervised experience in the process of entrepreneurship, typically during the summer after students complete introductory and venture creation courses.